yosefther/network-concepts/OSI model/Overview.md

 - Helps understand how different networking protocols interact.
 - Assists in troubleshooting by isolating issues at specific layers.
 - Provides a universal standard for networking communication.

----

-This file gives a clear and structured overview of the OSI model.
-Let me know if you want any modifications! 🚀